 Without that depth, customers will see through the superficiality of the process and you will see no positive return or uplift.
 In fact, you will probably end up losing the brand equity you currently have.

-A great way to test the strength of your brand
+A great way to test the strength of your current (and future) brand

 Because we need to justify marketing costs, there are countless brand metrics agencies will use to measure the value of a brand.